Concordium/concordium.github.io/source/shared/net/guides/guide-ledger.rst

 #.
 Connect your Ledger device to your computer if you haven't done so already and enter your PIN code on the Ledger.
 Press the buttons above the up and down arrows to choose a digit, and then press both buttons to select the digit.

 #.
 In the Desktop Wallet, there’s a message asking you to open the Concordium application on the Ledger.
-On the Ledger, press both buttons when it says **Concordium**.
+Press both buttons on the Ledger when it says **Concordium**.
 The Ledger says **Concordium is ready**.

 #.
-In the Desktop Wallet, there’s a message saying the Ledger is ready, depending.
+In the Desktop Wallet, there’s a message saying the Ledger is ready.
 Select **Submit**.

 #.
 Press both buttons to confirm the following on the Ledger:

    - **Create credential**: the number that is assigned to the credential is displayed.

-   - **Public key**: verify that the public key on the Ledger corresponds to the public key in the Desktop Wallet.
-Use the right button to navigate through the key.
+   - **Public key**: press both buttons to confirm the export of the public key.
+Next, verify that the public key on the Ledger corresponds to the public key in the Desktop Wallet.
+Use the right button to navigate through the key, and then press both buttons to confirm.

 #.
 In the Desktop Wallet, select **Continue**.

 #.
 The Ledger says **Review identity provider info**.
 Press both buttons, and then press the right button to navigate through the public key and verify that it corresponds to the information in the Desktop Wallet.
 Press both buttons to confirm.

 #.
 Verify that the **Signature threshold** on the Ledger corresponds to the threshold in the Desktop Wallet.
+The signature threshold is the number of signatures needed to sign a transaction.

 #.
-Press the right button, and then press both buttons to sign the identity provider information.
+Press the right button.
+The Ledger says **Sign identity provider info** and then press both buttons to sign the identity provider information.

 #.
 In the Desktop Wallet, the **New identity** page is displayed.
 Enter the identity verification information and select **Submit**.
 This information will vary depending on the identity provider.
-The identity provider submits the identity to the blockchain.
-When the initial account is created in a finalized block on the blockchain, the identity provider confirms the identity, and after confirmation, a green checkmark is displayed next to the Concordium logo on the identity.
+The identity provider verifies your identity, submits your initial account to the blockchain, and returns your identity to the Desktop Wallet.
+When the confirmation has been completed, a green check mark is displayed next to the Concordium logo on the identity.
+Your initial account is then ready for use.

 #.
 Select **Finished**.
-When you’ve created more accounts, you can recognize your initial account by the text *identity* next to the name.
+If you create more accounts, you can recognize your initial account by the text *initial* next to the name.

 View the account balance
 ========================